Isolation and Quarantine

 - Always follow guidance from your local health department or contact tracers.

 - Contacts of a contact do not need to quarantine but should monitor themselves for symptoms.

-- The length of quarantine for COVID-19 is 14 days after you were last exposed.
-Proof of antibodies or a negative COVID-19 test result during quarantine will not reduce or end quarantine.
+- Proof of antibodies or a negative COVID-19 test result during quarantine will not reduce or end quarantine.
 The only people excluded from quarantine are those who have been infected with COVID-19 within the last 90 days or are fully vaccinated for two or more weeks prior to exposure.
 Note that the determination of quarantine length and release from quarantine is determine by public health, not your individual healthcare provider.